 Most drugs don’t mix with antidepressants.
-Pot is no exception.
-Antidepressants are prescribed to treat psychiatric conditions like
+Marijuana is no exception.
+Antidepressants are prescribed to treat psychiatric conditions like:

-Many people use green while taking their antidepressants to self-medicate in an attempt to find relief from their mental health issues.
+Many people use green while taking their antidepressants to self-medicate to find relief from their mental health issues.
 This is not the solution.
-In fact, mixing marijuana and antidepressants can actually make things much worse.
+Mixing marijuana and antidepressants can make things much worse.
 For example, cannabis causes many people to experience anxiety.
-Those who have Generalized Anxiety Disorder or other similar conditions can actually feel more anxiety when they use pot.
+Those with Generalized Anxiety Disorder or other similar conditions can feel more pressure when they use marijuana.
 Medications like Prozac, Lexapro, and Zoloft are commonly prescribed to treat anxiety.
 Combining these antidepressants with marijuana can counteract the meds and enhance anxious thoughts and feelings.
 Some studies have shown that chronic cannabis use can lead to depression.
 This is ironic because many people think getting high makes their condition better.
-The problem is, the drug wears off and feelings of despair return.
-Then, the user uses more pot to feel better.
+The problem is the drug wears off, and feelings of despair return.
+Then, the user uses more marijuana to feel better.
 It can become a vicious cycle.
-Wellbutrin, Celexa, and Paxil are often prescribed for the treatment of depression.
+Wellbutrin, Celexa, and Paxil are often prescribed to treat depression.

-Mixing weed and these antidepressants prevent the medications from working properly.
-Some Doctors Won’t Prescribe Antidepressants to Marijuana Users It is important to mention that taking antidepressants and weed together makes it almost impossible for your doctor to help you get better.
+Mixing marijuana and these antidepressants prevent the medications from working correctly.
+Some Doctors Won’t Prescribe Antidepressants to Marijuana Users It is important to mention that antidepressants and weed together make it almost impossible for your doctor to help you get better.
 When you are under the care of a psychiatrist, they monitor your progress and determine if the medication you have been prescribed is working.
-If you are using marijuana and antidepressants at the same time, there is no way to figure out which substance is causing what specific effect.
-Medication adjustments and changes are basically out of the question because they are completely counterproductive.
-Many doctors won’t even treat you if you are mixing these two substances.
+Suppose you are using marijuana and antidepressants at the same time.
+In that case, there is no way to determine which substance is causing the specific effect.
+Medication adjustments and changes are basically out of the question because they are entirely counterproductive.
+Many doctors won’t treat you if you mix these two substances.

 Different Types of Antidepressants and Marijuana Drug Interactions

-There are three different types of antidepressants that may interact with cannabis in negative ways – SSRIs, SNRIs, and MAOIs.
-Mixing different antidepressants with weed can produce varied side effects and problems.
+Three different types of antidepressants may interact with cannabis in negative ways – SSRIs, SNRIs, and MAOIs.
+In addition, mixing other antidepressants with marijuana can produce varied side effects and problems.
 Let’s talk about these.
 Selective Serotonin Reuptake Inhibitors, also known as SSRIs, are the most commonly prescribed type of antidepressant.
-Drugs like Lexapro, Zoloft, Prozac, Wellbutrin and Paxil are examples.
-These help to treat depression other mental health conditions by increasing the amount of serotonin released in the body.
+Drugs like Lexapro, Zoloft, Prozac, Wellbutrin, and Paxil are examples.
+These help to treat depression and other mental health conditions by increasing the amount of serotonin released in the body.
 Serotonin is a natural feel-good neurotransmitter.
 It promotes feelings of wellness and contentment.

-Studies have shown that weed also helps release serotonin in the brain.
-For this reason, mixing marijuana and Prozac, combining weed and Wellbutrin, or doing pot with other antidepressants can have dire consequences.
+Studies have shown that marijuana also helps release serotonin in the brain.
+For this reason, mixing marijuana and Prozac, combining marijuana and Wellbutrin, or doing marijuana with other antidepressants can have dire consequences.
 Specifically, too much serotonin can lead to Serotonin Syndrome.
 This occurs when the brain can’t handle the quantity of the chemical it’s been tasked to process.
 People who have Serotonin Syndrome will experience a variety of symptoms that range from mild to severe.
-These include agitation, restlessness, mental confusion, rapid heartrate, high blood pressure, sweats, vomiting, and diarrhea.
+These include agitation, restlessness, mental confusion, rapid heart rate, high blood pressure, sweats, vomiting, and diarrhea.
 Also, be warned: using marijuana and SSRIs can lead to life-threatening conditions like high fever, seizures, shock, irregular heartbeat, and unconsciousness.
 On another note, many people take the antidepressant Wellbutrin to help fight cravings for harmful substances.
-It is sometimes prescribed to people who are quitting smoking or in recovery from heroin addiction.
+It is sometimes prescribed to people who are quitting smoking or recovering from heroin addiction.

 Mixing marijuana and Wellbutrin, like other SSRIs, is not a good idea for the reasons we have explained.
 Effexor is a Serotonin and Norepinephrine Reuptake Inhibitor (SNRI).
 Other SNRIs include Cymbalta and Pristiq.
 These antidepressants work in very much the same way that SSRIs do.
 People who are prescribed SNRIs should not mix them with cannabis.
-THC and CBD (two of the major compounds in pot) and SNRIs can have an effect on the way serotonin is regulated in the brain.
+THC and CBD (two of the primary compounds in marijuana) and SNRIs can affect how serotonin is regulated in the brain.
 The combination of them can produce unpredictable results.
-Those who are prescribed to an SNRI and throw cannabis into the mix might find themselves feeling extremely disoriented.
+Those prescribed an SNRI who throw cannabis into the mix might feel highly disoriented.
 They are also subject to developing Serotonin Syndrome.
-MAOIs: Although Monoamine Oxidase Inhibitors (MAOIs) like Nardil are not prescribed very much these days (most patients who would have been prescribed them receive SSRIs or SNRIs instead), those who do take these drugs shouldn’t smoke pot.
+MAOIs: Although Monoamine Oxidase Inhibitors (MAOIs) like Nardil is not prescribed very much these days (most patients who would have been prescribed them receive SSRIs or SNRIs instead), those who do take these drugs shouldn’t smoke marijuana.
 MAOIs interact with marijuana in a way that heightens the sedative qualities of cannabis to an unsafe level.